matthewjohnpayne/kepcart/README.rst

-MPC Boilerplate contains all the boilerplate you need to create a Python package for the MPC
+MPC Checker contains all the boilerplate you need to create a Python package for the MPC

 * Free software: MIT license